A lot of people have asked me to share a wire art tutorial on how we made Matilda and her web. Matilda is the little spider that

 Take the shortest middle wire and wrap it around both the bent longer pieces to form the outer strands of the spider’s web.
 Rearrange the pieces in the corner of your frame and pull them apart until you’re happy with the spacing.

 Use the thinner 26 gauge jewelry wire to add the cross strands.
-I’m not even sure if that’s the right word, I don’t do spider speak 😉 Anyways, start at the top about 2 .5 cm down from the point where the 14 gauge wires join and wrap the 26 gauge around each strand.
+I’m not even sure if that’s the right word, I don’t do spider speak 😉 Anyways, start at the top about 2 .5 cm down from where the 14 gauge wires join and wrap the 26 gauge around each strand.

 Leave a long enough piece of wire on either side so you can attach the web to the frame when you’re done.
-Repeat the whole process as you move down the strands to complete the web.
+Repeat the process as you move down the strands to complete the web.

 Making Matilda the Spider